-The District lies entirely within the extraterritorial jurisdiction of the City of Hutto, Texas.
-Under Texas law, the District may be annexed by the City without the District's consent.
-Upon annexation, the City would assume the District's assets and obligations, including the Bonds, and dissolve the District.
-The District has no control or knowledge of the annexation plans of the City.
-Therefore, no prediction can be made regarding the likelihood or timing of any annexation or the ability of the City to make debt service payments should annexation occur.
-See "THE DISTRICT - Consent Agreement and - Strategic Partnership Agreement."
+The District lies entirely within the extraterritorial jurisdiction of the City.
+Under Texas law, the territory within the District may be annexed in whole, but not in part, by the City without the consent of the District.
+If annexation of the balance of the territory in the District by the City does occur, the District would be abolished within 90 days after annexation.
+When the District is abolished, the City must assume the assets, functions and obligations of the District including the Bonds.
+No representation is made concerning the likelihood of annexation or the ability of the City to make debt service payments should annexation occur.